orbcode/orbuculum/README.md

 * SEGGER JLink
 * generic USB TTL Serial Interfaces
 * FTDI High speed serial interfaces
-* OpenOCD (Add a line like `tpiu config internal :3443 uart off 32000000` to your openocd config to use it.)
+* OpenOCD (Add a line like `tpiu config internal :3443 uart off 32000000` to your openocd config to use it...more detailed configuration info at the bottom of this document)
 * PyOCD (Add options like `enable_swv: True`, `swv_system_clock: 32000000` to your `pyocd.yml` to use it.)
 * ECPIX-5 ECP5 Breakout Board for parallel trace
 * Anything capable of saving the raw SWO data to a file